dpiernick/Space--Workday/README.md

 ## Notes on Development and Architechture
-I built the search view and results table in UIKit, and the results cells and detail view in SwiftUI.
+- I built the search view and results table in UIKit, and the results cells and detail view in SwiftUI.
-I used async/await wherever possible.
-I love how it reads as if synchronous code and I feel it's more straightforward to test I used MVVM Architecture Pattern to keep UI and Functionality separate It seems like I'm getting a few strange messages in the console.
+- I used async/await wherever possible.
+I love how it reads as if synchronous code and I feel it's more straightforward to test
+- I used MVVM Architecture Pattern to keep UI and Functionality separate
-Given more time I’d investigate the cause and get those to stop displaying, but no current issues with functionality Please let me know what you think!
+- It seems like I'm getting a few strange messages in the console.Given more time I’d investigate the cause and get those to stop displaying, but no current issues with functionality
+Please let me know what you think!

 ## Steps to run the app